Professional Reviews

 Read the full McAfee review

 Trend Micro combines an AI-based scanning engine with a decent password manager.
 The antivirus engine is fast, powerful, and doesn’t impact system performance.
-It was very effective at detecting all kinds of malware during my tests (although it missed a few well-hidden adware and spyware files), scoring a good 97% malware-detection rate overall.
+It was very effective at detecting all kinds of malware during my tests, scoring a good 97% malware-detection rate overall.

-Trend Micro’s password manager has a well-designed, uncluttered interface that is very easy to navigate.
-It works with all operating systems: it has apps for both iOS and Android, and on Windows and macOS devices, it works via browser extensions, which are available for Chrome, Firefox, Edge, and Safari.
+Trend Micro’s password manager has a well-designed, uncluttered interface.
+It works with all operating systems and has browser extensions for Chrome, Firefox, Edge, and Safari.

 Trend Micro’s password manager includes: